What a 12-Year Tulum Resident Actually Thinks About the Place

 The tourist areas — beach road, Pueblo center, cenotes, ruins — are safe during the day.
 Standard precautions apply: don't leave valuables on the beach, use the safe at your hotel, and don't buy drugs from anyone (this is not a victimless activity in Mexico).

-Don't drive the highway between Tulum and Playa del Carmen at night.
-Topes (speed bumps) are unmarked and aggressive, there are no streetlights, and people walk on the highway edge.
+Skip the highway between Tulum and Playa del Carmen at night.
+The topes (speed bumps) are unmarked and aggressive, there are no streetlights, and people walk along the highway edge.

-The biggest actual risk: cenote safety.
-No lifeguards.
-Underwater currents near cave openings.
-Do not enter cave systems without a certified dive guide.
+The biggest real risk is cenote safety.
+There are no lifeguards, and underwater currents lurk near cave openings.
+Never enter a cave system without a certified dive guide.

 Absolutely.
 The Tulum Archaeological Site — a walled Mayan fortress city from the 13th century perched on 12-meter Caribbean cliffs — is the only major Mayan ruin overlooking the sea.

-You can descend stairs from the ruins to swim at the beach below.
-Bring a swimsuit and a towel.
+You can descend the stairs from the ruins to swim at the beach below, so pack a swimsuit and a towel.
 The view from the cliff — turquoise water, white sand, ancient stone walls — is one of the most photographed in Mexico.

 Q: What do tourists get wrong about Tulum?